 Other Rounding Functions in Excel

-You can also force Excel to always round a number up (away from zero) with the help of the ROUNDUP functionROUNDUP FunctionThe ROUNDUP function in Excel is a built-in function that is used to calculate the rounded value of a number to the highest degree.
-It rounds numbers away from zero, thus if the input to this function is =ROUNDUP(0.40,1), the output will be 0.4..
+You can also force Excel to always round a number up (away from zero) with the help of the ROUNDUP functionROUNDUP FunctionThe ROUNDUP excel function calculates the rounded value of the number to the upward side or the higher side.
+In other words, it rounds the number away from zero.
+Being an inbuilt function of Excel, it accepts two arguments–the “number” and the “num_of _digits.”
+For example, “=ROUNDUP(0.40,1)” returns 0.4. .
 If you want to force Excel to always round a number down (towards zero), use the ROUNDDOWN function in Excel.
 For specifying the multiple (example 0.5) that Excel is using to round, use the MROUND function in excelMROUND Function In ExcelMROUND is the MATH & TRIGNOMETRY function in Excel, and it is used to round a number to the nearest multiple numbers.
 For example, =MROUND(50,7), will round the number 50 to 49..

 Things to Remember

 - The ROUND function is used to return a number rounded to a specific number of digits.

 - The ROUND function is a Math & Trig function.

 - The ROUND function works by rounding the numbers 1-4 down and rounding the numbers 5-9 up.